Master of Science in Nursing (MSN)

 The following programs require RN experience:

-- Adult Gerontology Acute Care NP — 1 year RN experience in acute care setting
+- Adult Gerontology Acute Care NP — A minimum of 1 year RN experience in acute care setting at time of application.

 - Neonatal NP — 2 years RN experience (post-orientation) in a level III NICU